Exclusive: Europe to pay less than U.S. for Pfizer vaccine under initial deal - source

 “With this fourth contract we are now consolidating an extremely solid vaccine candidate portfolio, most of them in advanced trials phase,” the President of the European Commission Ursula von der Leyen said, announcing the Pfizer deal.

-The EU has already signed supply deals with AstraZeneca AZN.L, Sanofi SASY.PA and Johnson & Johnson JNJ.N for their experimental COVID-19 shots, and is talking with Moderna MRNA.O, CureVac 5CV.DE and Novavax NVAX.O to secure their vaccines.
+The EU has already signed supply deals with AstraZeneca, Sanofi and Johnson & Johnson for their experimental COVID-19 shots, and is talking with Moderna, CureVac and Novavax to secure their vaccines.

 Under the EU’s deals with vaccine makers, the bloc offers a non-refundable down payment to companies in exchange for the right to book doses which EU states could buy at a pre-agreed price if the vaccine is approved as effective and safe by the EU drug regulator.